From the 1940s the arts became a pivotal device for social criticism and activism.

 The feminist movement sought to give women the same opportunities as men.
 Among its leading artists was Jacqueline Fahey.
 In her painting ‘Christine in the pantry’ (1973) she depicted a young woman surrounded by kitchen clutter as a critique of the social isolation of suburban life.
 Robyn Kahukiwa’s work examined Māori women’s subservience to men.
 Her 1990 painting ‘Tihe mauri ora’ called on Māori women to combat patriarchy and colonisation.
 Meanwhile, plays like Renee’s Wednesday to come (1984) and Fiona Samuel’s The wedding party (1988) provided feminist critiques and insights into modern life.

 The environmental movement rose to prominence in the early 1970s following a government initiative to dam Lake Manapōuri for hydroelectricity.
 John Hanlon’s 1973 protest song ‘Damn the dam’ became a popular anthem for the dam’s opponents.
-In 1980 Ralph Hotere painted a series of works to protest a proposed aluminium smelter at the Otago township of Aramoana.
+In 1980 Ralph Hōtere painted a series of works to protest against a proposed aluminium smelter at Aramoana, a settlement near the entrance to Otago Harbour.

-In 2003 artists contributed to a show titled Artists Against Aqua at Ōamaru’s Forrester Gallery to protest a proposal to develop the lower Waitaki River for hydroelectricity and intensive farming.
-Ken Larraman’s installation ‘Oh shit’ comprised 72 plastic bags in which clods of dried cow dung were sealed– a reference to the environmental damage caused by intensive dairying.
+In 2003 artists contributed to a show titled Artists Against Aqua at Ōamaru’s Forrester Gallery to protest against a proposal to develop the lower Waitaki River for hydroelectricity and intensive farming.
+Ken Larraman’s installation ‘Oh shit’ comprised 72 plastic bags in which clods of dried cow dung were sealed – a reference to the environmental damage caused by intensive dairying.
 The show was one of the gallery’s most popular ever.
-The proposal was scuttled in 2004.
+The proposed development was scuttled in 2004.